Technical Glossary

 ADC

-Analog to Digital Converter.
-A device that receives an analog signal such as an electric current and converts it to a digital binary format that computers and microcontrollers can understand.
+Analogue to Digital Converter.
+A device that receives an analogue signal, such as an electric current, and converts it to a digital binary format that computers and microcontrollers can understand.

 ASCII